You can limit the number of times a user can be served a line item within a time period. You can add up to 10 frequency caps per line item.

-- Use filters to find and click the line item you'd like to update.
+- Click the line item you'd like to update.

-- Next to "Adjust delivery," select Set per user frequency cap under "Frequency".
+- In the "Adjust delivery" section, select Set per user frequency cap under "Frequency (optional)".

-- Add additional frequency caps as needed.
-Combining frequency caps can help you ensure that users do not see the same line item too often.
+- Click Add frequency cap as needed.
+Combining frequency caps can help ensure that users don't see the same line item too often.

 - Click Save.